Correlated metals and unconventional superconductivity in rhombohedral trilayer graphene: A renormalization group analysis: Conclusion

 We investigated the low temperature electronic phases under different types of local interactions, especially the spin-Hund's coupling and the spin-singlet or spin-triplet IVC Hund's coupling.
 We find the ferromagnetic (antiferromagnetic) spin-Hund's coupling favors spin-triplet $f$-wave (spin-singlet $s$-wave) pairing.
 The ferromagnetic spin-triplet IVC Hund's coupling favors spin-singlet $d$-wave pairing for $u_d\approx \SI{26}{\meV}$ and $i$-wave pairing for the other two nesting structures.
 As discussed in \secref{sec:pd}, the ferromagnetic spin-triplet IVC Hund's coupling promotes antiferromagnetic fluctuations among the antipodal points on the Fermi surface, and leads to the spin-singlet superconductivity with phase difference among the hot-spots \cite{ivcchatterjee2021rtg,scalapino1995case,isobe2018unconventional,you2019superconductivity}.
 The ferromagnetic spin-singlet IVC Hund's coupling favors either spin-singlet IVC ordering if the interaction is enhanced by the particle-hole nesting as when $u_d\approx \SI{34}{\meV}$, or spin-triplet $p$-wave pairing for $u_d\approx \SI{26}{\meV}$ and $f'$-wave pairing for $u_d=\SI{30}{\meV}$.

-Armed with a thorough understanding of ordering instabilities caused by local interactions, we considered realistic Coulomb interaction and phonon mediated electronic interaction in RTG.
-The realistic Coulomb interaction is like the combination of repulsive density-density interaction (both intra-valley and inter-valley) and ferromagnetic spin-triplet IVC Hund's coupling, and it favors spin-singlet superconductivity with different phases of the order parameters among the vHSs, such as $d$-wave for $u_d\approx \SI{26}{\meV}$ and $i$-wave for the other two nesting structures with $u_d\ge \SI{30}{\meV}$.
-The phonon mediated electron interaction in RTG is driven mainly by acoustic phonons, and is roughly the sum of attractive intra- and inter-valley density-density interaction, but its strength is significantly smaller than the Coulomb interaction (by an approximate factor of $10^{-3}$).
+Armed with a thorough understanding of ordering instabilities caused by local interactions, we considered realistic Coulomb interaction and phonon-mediated electronic interaction in RTG.
+The realistic Coulomb interaction is like the combination of repulsive density-density interaction (both intravalley and intervalley) and ferromagnetic spin-triplet IVC Hund's coupling, and it favors spin-singlet superconductivity with different phases of the order parameters among the VHSs, such as $d$-wave for $u_d\approx \SI{26}{\meV}$ and $i$-wave for the other two nesting structures with $u_d\ge \SI{30}{\meV}$.
+The phonon-mediated electron interaction in RTG is driven mainly by acoustic phonons and is roughly the sum of attractive intra- and intervalley density-density interaction, but its strength is significantly smaller than the Coulomb interaction (by an approximate factor of $10^{-3}$).
 Therefore, it barely modifies the density-density interaction vertex that is almost solely determined by the Coulomb interaction, and we can safely neglect its minuscule effect on the phase diagram.

 The results of our analysis are in good agreement with the experimental phenomenology of the dominant superconducting phase (SC1) of RTG, which appears to be a spin-singlet.
 Our calculations further identify two distinct spin-singlet superconducting phases ($d$-wave and $i$-wave) as relevant candidates for SC1.
 The $d$-wave superconducting phase is expected to be fully gapped and chiral, and should therefore exhibit spontaneous orbital magnetization and edge currents that can be detected by scanning nano-SQUIDs \cite{Furusaki2001}.
-The $i$-wave superconductor is nodal with gapless quasiparticle excitations, and might be diagnosed using low-temperature thermal transport \cite{DurstLee}.
+The $i$-wave superconductor is nodal with gapless quasiparticle excitations and might be diagnosed using low-temperature thermal transport \cite{DurstLee}.
 In addition, single spin-qubit based current noise spectroscopy \cite{CD2021,DC2021} may also be used to distinguish these different superconducting phases in experiments.